CO17309/FACE-RECOGNITION-USING-PYTHON/README.md

 Program that uses the pre-trained neural network and a webcam, to authenticate the user sitting in front of the computer.

 ## Technical requirements
-The following Python libraries are required for this chapter:
+The following Python libraries are required for this project:

 Numpy 1.15.2